 - Operations and control, addressing steady-state control and coordination, transient-state control and protection, and operational optimization.

 - Industry partnerships for commercial viability and to meet community-defined resiliency objectives.
-A funding opportunity announcement (FOA No. DE-FOA-0000997) issued in February 2014 will award up to $7 million to develop and test microgrid system designs with advanced controllers for technical feasibility and economic performance in meeting the Energy Department’s program targets and the resiliency objectives of the communities.
+A funding opportunity announcement (FOA No. DE-FOA-0000997) awarded more than $8 million in September 2014 to develop and test microgrid system designs with advanced controllers for technical feasibility and economic performance in meeting the Energy Department’s program targets and the resiliency objectives of the communities.

 - State and regional partnerships to support communities in microgrid planning, design, and deployment for energy assurance.
 The partnerships are aimed toward helping communities become more adaptive and better prepared for power outages caused by severe weather and other events.